Skip to main content

 Effective hormonal therapy requires a multi-faceted protocol that supports the body’s natural endocrine pathways, not just supplement a single hormone.

 If a man on TRT continues to experience low libido, fatigue, reduced muscle tone, or mental fogginess, his dose is likely too low.
 The goal is to bring testosterone levels into the optimal range, which can vary significantly between individuals.
 Blood tests are essential to guide this process, measuring total and free testosterone, estrogen (estradiol), and other relevant markers.
-Adjustments are made in small increments until both the patient’s symptoms and his lab values align with a state of well-being.

 What Are the Best Delivery Methods for HRT?

-The choice of delivery method for therapy is a critical component of personalizing treatment and ensuring its effectiveness.
+The choice of delivery method for hormone replacement therapy is a critical component of personalizing treatment and ensuring its effectiveness.
 Different methods have distinct absorption characteristics, metabolic pathways, and suitability for individual patient profiles.
 A suboptimal response to therapy can sometimes be corrected simply by changing the delivery system.

 HRT Form Primary Use Case Key Clinical Considerations